dward2/BME547/Assignments/heart_rate_sentinel_server_assignment.md

 that they are the right type.
 These validations should be done in functions that can be tested.

-You do not have to test the flask handler functions directly (the functions associated with the `@app.route` decorator), assuming that they have limited code and primarily call other functions to do the work.
+You do not have to test the Flask handler functions directly (the functions associated with the `@app.route` decorator), assuming that they have limited code and primarily call other functions to do the work.
 All of these other functions should be tested.